-Alibaba: Singles Day sales hit record $18 billion in 13 hours
+Alibaba: Singles Day sales hit record $25 billion in 24 hours

-We're just over halfway through the biggest shopping day on the planet and it's already set a new record.
+The biggest shopping day on the planet raked in an eye-popping $25.4 billion.

-Chinese e-commerce giant Alibaba (BABA, Tech30) said Saturday that sales soared past $18 billion after roughly 13 hours of the retail blitz known as Singles Day, eclipsing the $17.8 billion it managed in the full 24 hours last year.
+Chinese e-commerce giant Alibaba (BABA, Tech30) said Saturday that sales soared past $18 billion after just 13 hours of the retail blitz known as Singles Day, eclipsing the $17.8 billion it managed in the full 24 hours last year.

 Singles Day, a bonanza of online spending in China, has for years racked up more sales than Black Friday and Cyber Monday combined.

-Earlier Saturday, Alibaba said eager shoppers had managed to spend $1 billion in just 2 minutes.
+Earlier in the day, Alibaba said eager shoppers had managed to spend $1 billion in just 2 minutes.

+As the clock struck midnight in Shanghai, the final sales tally rang in at $25,386,927,848, marking about a 40% increase over last year's record-setting sales total.

 Singles Day started out as an informal holiday in China celebrating single people on a day that epitomizes not being paired off: 11/11.
 Alibaba turned it into a festival of discount deals in 2009.